j-505/JonathanFlores.github.io/index.md

 ### To Do
 1. Design solidworks model.
 2. 3D print and Assemble Parts.
+3. Create an application on MIT App Inventor.
 4. Create and upload Arduino sketch to Robot.

 ### Design